 - Sharing Connections: Supporting and giving hope to struggling families throughout Chicago.
 They accept a wide range of items from household goods to baby items.

 - Share Our Spare: Focuses on supporting children up to five years old.
-Their mission is to help these young children thrive in an otherwise difficult environment such as families living in poverty.
+Its mission is to help these young children thrive in an otherwise difficult environment such as families living in poverty.

 - UMOM New Day Centers: This organization was founded in 1964 and its focus is to help families facing homelessness by providing shelter, housing, as well as services.